THF-evaluative-analytics/Genetic-matching-workshop/README.md

 **Project Status: Completed**

 ## About this project
-Code from workshop delivered in Cardiff and Leeds as part of NHS R community training programme.This workshop aims to teach the basic principles of how to run genetic matching for a retrospective matched comparison (case-control) study, where we would like to examine the change made by an intervention to a healthcare outcome.
+Code from workshop delivered in Cardiff and Leeds as part of NHS R community training programme.
+This workshop aims to teach the basic principles of how to run genetic matching for a matched cohort study, where we would like to examine the change made by an intervention to a healthcare outcome.
 In this workshop we also run some introductory data checks and produce descriptive statistics to understand the structure of a fake healthcare dataset provided.

 ## How does it work?